 2016 Lake Toho Pictures

-About 2016 Lake Toho:
+About 2016 Lake Toho Pictures:

-An extreme drawdown and habitat enhancement project was conducted on the lake during spring 2004 to enhance critical shoreline habitat for Trophy Bass and wildlife utilization.
-In all, 8.4 million yards of organic material, and associated vegetation that was too thick to provide good fisheries habitat, was removed from 3,506 acres of lake bottom.
-Subsequently, rainfall from the rash of hurricanes during 2004 quickly re-filled the lake to normal levels.
+Since then, an extreme draw down and habitat enhancement project was conducted on the lake in spring of 2004.
+They were enhancing the critical shoreline habitat for Trophy Bass and wildlife utilization.
+In all, 8.4 million yards of organic material and associated vegetation that was too thick was removed.
+It spanned across 3,506 acres of lake bottom to restore a good fishing habitat.
+Subsequently, rainfall from the rash of hurricanes in 2004 quickly re-filled the lake to normal levels.